Cycling through symbolism: Nitpicking the Rick Perry ad mockery

 Conservatives tend to think liberals are out-of-touch with rural American, and lord how liberals are demonstrating it here.
 Look, my liberal friends, Rick Perry is a Texas farmer.
 You might be hard pressed to find a farm in Texas that doesn’t have a Carhartt’s jacket hanging in the mudroom.
 One Hollywood movie just ain’t sufficient to make Carhartt’s a symbol of gay culture in America.
 Grow up.
 Deal with the offensive content of Perry’s ad.
 But stop making yourselves look like effete urban pansies to whom flyover country is a foreign land, a place where you need a passport and a series of shots before you travel there.
 If you want to win America, you’d do well not to openly show your disdain for such a large part of it.

-1 thought on “Cycling through symbolism: Nitpicking the Rick Perry ad mockery”
+One Reply to “Cycling through symbolism: Nitpicking the Rick Perry ad mockery”

 Leave a Reply